- Why KWC?

 The program offers a range of career paths as well as providing training and skill development for the achievement of competence in the areas of food and beverage.

-Kingswood College has formed a partnership with William Angliss Institute and together we deliver the SIT20316 Certificate II in Hospitality (Food and Beverage) VCE VET as VCE Units 1 and 2 and Program SIT20416 Certificate II in Kitchen Operations VCE VET and selected units of competency from Certificate III in Hospitality.
+As a Registered Training Organisation (RTO) Kingswood College delivers the SIT20316 Certificate II in Hospitality (Food and Beverage) VCE VET as VCE Units 1 and 2 and Program SIT20416 Certificate II in Kitchen Operations VCE VET and selected units of competency from Certificate III in Hospitality.
 Successful completion of these units contribute to a student’s ATAR.

 There is a Work Placement component of the course for Units 1-4.
 It will be experienced either in term time or in the holidays depending on the student’s progress within the course.